-Philadelphia "workshop of the world," a description coined in the early 1900s, celebrates the city's reputation as an industrial manufacturing center.
-Its fame rests on the skills and versatility of its workers who produce a variety of quality products from toys to locomotives.
-Second floor, north east gallery.
+"Workshop of the world," was a description coined in the early 1900s, to recognize Philadelphia's reputation as an industrial manufacturing center.
+Its fame rests on the skills and versatility of its workers who produced a variety of quality products from toys to locomotives.

 How do you honor an achievement?
 Celebrate a milestone?
 Show respect?

 The second exhibition installed in the Museum’s Made in Philadelphia gallery since the Museum’s reopening, Gifts that Gleam: Stories in Silver, is on view beginning October 29, 2013.
 The exhibition tells the story of how silver has been used by Philadelphians for over three hundred years to recognize achievement, mark important events in individual lives, and express affection and admiration for individuals and deeds.